Table of contents

 • Can feel overwhelming for beginners

-• Not the simplest choice if you only need a basic CRM or form builder
+• Not the simplest choice if you only need a basic CRM, form builder, or booking link

 • Setup quality matters; poor workflows can make the platform feel messy

-• Agencies should check plan limits, sub-account needs, and usage-based costs
+• Agencies should check plan limits, sub-account needs, usage-based costs, add-ons, and rebilling rules

-• May be unnecessary for businesses that do not need automation or agency workflows
+• May be unnecessary for businesses that do not need automation, SMS/email follow-up, or agency workflows

 Recommendation